Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ### Protecting Server to Server API Access

-For server-to-server we recommend you to use OAuth 2.0 **client credentials** grant that is enhanced with OpenID Connect features (such as standardized security feature, and automatic discovery).
+For server-to-server, we recommend that you use OAuth 2.0 **client credentials** grant that is enhanced with OpenID Connect features (such as standardized security feature, and automatic discovery).
 Client credentials are easier to revoke than say password credentials without affecting too many things.

-### Protecting Interactive Browser based API / Web Site Access
+### Protecting Interactive Browser-based API/Web Site Access

-The best method to use here is to use OpenID Connect Authentication using *authorization code** flow.
+The best method to use here is to use OpenID Connect Authentication using **authorization code** flow.
 Kong sets up a session with the browser.
-After initial authentication the browser will send the cookie automatically — even when making API requests using JavaScript.
-With authorization code flow you can usually utilize stronger authentication methods such as two-factor authentication on your identity provider.
+After initial authentication, the browser will send the cookie automatically — even when making API requests using JavaScript.
+With authorization code flow, you can usually utilize stronger authentication methods such as two-factor authentication on your identity provider.